 We have helped businesses from start-up, through growth and onto ultimate sale.
-We can advise you on the many issues you might encounter at any stage in the life of your business.
+We can advise you on all the matters mentioned in this briefing and many other issues that you might encounter at any stage in the life of your business.

-- When selling, we can help you negotiate the best deal, balancing price, risk and tax. - We can keep you aware of changes in regulations affecting businesses and smooth your dealings with HMRC.
+- When it comes to a sale, we can help you negotiate the best deal, balancing price, risk and tax. - We can keep you aware of changes in regulations affecting businesses and smooth your dealings with HMRC.

-Our aim is to help you steer clear of the hazards of business life, but provide expert help if you do encounter them.
-When you have spent your lifetime building your business, you deserve the best deal on its sale and the best advice to help you achieve it.
+Our aim is to help you steer clear of the hazards of business life, but we can provide expert help if you do encounter them.
+When you have spent your lifetime building up your business, you deserve the best deal on its sale and the best advice to help you achieve it.